 Think about the last time you made an important purchase.
 Did you have to buy each individual piece and build the product to the correct specification?
 More often than not, the answer is no. If you’re buying a car, you expect it come assembled by a trained and certified technician and mechanic.
 Looking for a new smartphone?
 Packaged nicely and ready to use is usually preferred.

-So it begs the question: why are companies still entrusting their eCommerce platform to an on-premise solution?
-In what we've discussed previously as the third era in eCommerce, our modern eCommerce partners can handle all of the challenges that come with building the right platform, so that you can focus on the most important thing — your business.
+So it begs the question: why are companies still entrusting their commerce platform to an on-premise solution?
+In what we've discussed previously as the third era in commerce, our modern commerce partners can handle all of the challenges that come with building the right platform, so that you can focus on the most important thing — your business.

 Trusting someone else to provide such a core capability to your company is scary, we know.
 But it’s not new.
 A century ago, factory owners faced a similar dilemma when regional utilities began delivering electricity as a service.
 Companies had to decide whether to trust these utility providers with the operations of their factories or retain their own engineering staff, equipment, and facilities to obtain the same result.
 Ultimately, the market favored electricity as a distributed service over on-premise generation, and private power plants went the way of the windmill.
 The bet paid off and eventually gave rise to the digital age we know and enjoy today.

 © 2017 Echidna